AtharvDubey12/vertexEngine/README.md

 ﻿# vertexEngine

-A 2D video game engine built from ground up in C, using win32 API and no external dependency or libraries.
+A 2D video game engine built from ground up in C and Rust, using win32 API and no external dependency or libraries.